How to Become a Pharmacist

 Pharmacists can also pursue post-licensure certifications to bolster their knowledge and credentials in a specific area.
 For example, the Board of Pharmacy Specialties offers certifications in cardiology, ambulatory care, and critical care pharmacy.
 The Certification Board for Diabetes Care and Education offers the Certified Diabetes Care and Education Specialist credential.

-What Can You Do With a Pharmacy or Pharmaceutical Sciences Degree?
+What Can You Do with a Pharmacy or Pharmaceutical Sciences Degree?

 Other career options include education or regulatory affairs, where pharmacy graduates can train the next generation of pharmacists or set research and safety policies for the industry.